AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This article focuses on identifying challenges on social life cycle assessment tools, based on a case study on the Danish design furniture company, SAYSHWO.
-The S-LCA methodology is based on LCA and was first presented in 2009 by the United Nations Programme Guidelines for social life cycle assessment of products and organizations [1].
-These guidelines were supposed to act as the framework for doing assessments on potential impacts of a product but instead created barriers for the companies trying to use it.
-Several important aspects of the S-LCA have been overlooked and the interpretations become too unrealistic and based on assumptions.
-The research contributes to the social sustainability field by 1) identifying social assessment tools to use in a design process, which can enlighten decisionmakers and researcher looking for a tool to use, looking from a life cycle view, 2) create a common definition of social sustainability in design, and 3) sets the boundaries for creating new assessment tools by introducing a design solution that can guide the development process of such tools.
+This article examines why social life cycle assessment (S-LCA) tools are difficult to use in practice, drawing on a case study of the Danish design furniture company SAYSHWO.
+S-LCA builds on life cycle assessment (LCA), which looks at a product’s journey from raw materials to end-of-life.
+In 2009, the United Nations published guidelines for social life cycle assessment of products and organizations.
+These guidelines were intended to provide a common framework for assessing potential social impacts but have, in practice, created barriers for companies trying to apply them.
+Several important aspects of S-LCA have been overlooked, and current interpretations often become unrealistic and assumption-driven.
+The study contributes to the field of social sustainability by identifying social assessment tools suitable for design processes from a life cycle perspective to support decision-makers and researchers; proposing a shared definition of social sustainability in design; and setting boundaries for the development of new assessment tools by introducing a design solution that can guide their development process.